obsidiansystems/rhyolite/README.md

 ### Entering a shell

-You can use `nix-shell -A proj.shells.ghc` to enter a shell from which you can build any of the subprojects in this repository.
+You can use `nix-shell` to enter a shell from which you can build any of the subprojects in this repository.
 From that shell you can:

 * Enter a shell using `cabal repl /path/to/package`
 * Use ghcid by invoking `ghcid -c "cabal repl /path/to/package`